 Everybody loves a good glow.
 You know the one—we're talking a warm shine that gives you that golden hour look at any time of the day, without overdoing it on the glitter.
 And that's why there's nothing worse than thinking you've found your perfect highlighter, only to discover that it leaves a stark, unnatural contrast or a chalky, powdery finish.

-For deeper skin tones, it's important to choose shades that are warmer—think bronzes and rosy golds.
+When choosing makeup for deeper skin tones, it's important to choose shades that are warmer—think bronzes and rosy golds.
 You'll want to avoid any shades that are too cool or icy.
-To help weed out the weak, we went straight to the source and asked a handful of Black women which highlighters they recommend and/or use on their own skin.
+To help weed out the weak, we went straight to the source and asked a handful of Black women which highlighters they recommend and use on their own skin.

 Vegan, cruelty-free, clean?
 You name it, this highlighter's got it—minus the icky ingredients.
 This product is made with women of color in mind, so you can count on it to be brown-skin friendly without the chalky residue.
-It also has crushed diamonds in the formula, so that you can shine bright like a diamond, literally.
+It also has crushed diamonds in the formula, so you can shine bright like a diamond, literally.

 When your brown skin is much too dark for fair skin products but still too light for ultra-rich tones, it can be tricky to decide a shade for you.
-Thankfully, this cream-based formula blends into a range of skin tones for a shimmer ideal for any occasion, according to visual artist Leah Chin.
+Luckily, this cream-based formula blends into a range of skin tones for a shimmer ideal for any occasion, according to visual artist Leah Chin.

 "This highlighter is my favorite," she says.
 "My go-to makeup look is natural glam, and this highlighter gives me the best of both worlds.
 It's very bright and luminous but doesn't give a powdery and overly shimmery look.
 Instead, I consistently end up with a glowy and dewy look, which I love."